Really-Simple-Plugins/complianz-gdpr/readme.txt

 * Premium Updates, new languages, features, regions and more to create the Ultimate Privacy Suite for WordPress.

 Check out other plugins developed by Really Simple Plugins as well: [Really Simple SSL](https://wordpress.org/plugins/really-simple-ssl/), [Zip Recipes](https://wordpress.org/plugins/zip-recipes/) and [WP Search Insights](https://wordpress.org/plugins/wp-search-insights/)

+= Cookiedatabase.org API Privacy & Terms =

+Complianz connects with Cookiedatabase.org to collect and synchronize the most recent descriptions for cookies and related services.
+After consent in Complianz | GDPR/CCPA Cookie Consent,  Cookiedatabase.org will collect your domain, cookies (descriptions) and used plugins for the sole purpose of researching and moderating cookies and related services.
+For more information, please check our [privacy statement](https://cookiedatabase.org/privacy-statement).
+Cookiedatabase.org is an open-source, community-driven cookie database founded by Complianz.io.
+[Terms of Use CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)

 [Contact](https://complianz.io/support/) us if you have any questions, issues, or suggestions.
 Complianz | GDPR/CCPA Cookie Consent is developed by [Complianz B.V.](https://complianz.io).